OCTOBER - NOVEMBER 2018 NEWSLETTER

 JOIN VVA and AVVA

-VVA # 278's next meeting will be Sunday, August 19, 2018 at 1:30 pm at the Texas Elks Lodge at 3702 New Boston Road.
+VVA #278's next meeting will be Sunday, October 21, 2018 at 1:30 pm at the Texas Elks Lodge at 3702 New Boston Road.
 The meal (pot luck) will begin at 1:30 pm.
 We ask members to bring a covered dish &/or dessert to share.
-Topics to be discussed will include: Veterans' issues updates; Committee reports; Our 2018 fundraising project; Upcoming set-ups and events; the 2nd annual "Wagons for Veterans"; our 31st annual "POW/MIA Vigil"; Veterans Day Parade; Hosting a VVA Texas State Council meeting; etc. We will be gathering items for the "Heart of Red, White & Blue" which will be sent to troops that are deployed.
-See elsewhere in this newsletter for details on this project and items to be gathered.
+Topics to be discussed will include: Veterans' issues updates; Committee reports; Our 2018 fundraising project; Upcoming set-ups and events; the 2nd annual 'Wagons for Veterans' & the disbursements made out of this fund; Report on the Veterans Salute in Linden; Report on our 31st annual 'POW/MIA Vigil'; Our plans for Veterans Day Parade; Plans on our 30th Anniversary of the Korea/Vietnam Memorial; Hosting a VVA Texas State Council meeting (April 26 & 27, 2019); etc. I will also have our new chapter t-shirts at the meeting: M, L & XL are $15, 2X are $17.
+I will also have VVA hats for sale at $6.00 a piece.

-As of July 31 VVA # 278 has 139 members: 113 Life, 24 Annual and/or 3 year; 2 IVI.
-Remember: You don’t have to have served in-country Vietnam to join VVA, you just need to have served during that time.
-We would like to extend a warm welcome to our new members: Tom Morrissey, Donnie Clayton, Virgle McKeehan, Jack Sanders, Windel Crawley, and Donald Wall.
+As of August 31 VVA #278 has 139 members: 113 Life, 24 Annual and/or 3 year; 2 IVI.
+Remember: You don't have to have served in-country Vietnam to join VVA, you just need to have served during that time.
+We would like to extend a warm welcome to our new members of the VVA #278 family: Phillip D. Doss, Nora M. Prestinari, Michael D. Bender, and Stuart F. Beck.
 WELCOME ABOARD & WELCOME HOME!!!
-On a sad note we had one member who passed away -Larry Joe Edington.

-We want YOU in the VVA #278 family!!!
-Membership is open to U.S. armed forces veterans who served on active duty (for other than training purposes) in the Republic of Vietnam between February 28, 1961, and May 7, 1975, or in any duty location between August 5, 1964, and May 7, 1975.
-Be as active as your time, talents and interests allow.
-Or simply be a proud member of VVA, knowing that your membership helps VVA work for you and your fellow Vietnam veterans.
-With over 82,000 members, VVA provides a community of fellowship with people who share your experiences, needs and hopes for the future.
-Join one of our over 500 chapters for fellowship, volunteer opportunities and community service.
-ATTENTION: New members and new life members: You must submit a copy of your DD- 214 form along with the application and dues payment!
+Membership is open to U.S. armed forces veterans who served on active duty (for other than training purposes) in the Republic of Vietnam between February 28, 1961, and May 7, 1975, or in any duty location between August 5, 1964, and May 7, 1975. $20 per year, $50 for 3 years, & $100 for Life membership.
+Join and be as active as your time, talents and interests allow.
+ATTENTION: New members: You must submit a copy of your DD- 214 form along with the application and dues payment!

 Together then, Together now.